 I’ve decided to promote my website by partnering with churches.
 Churches are great at providing outreach to their members.
 Who cares for God’s people better, and who wants to provide for the needs of others more than a church?

 Jesus is THE Healer.
 He’s THE Ultimate Caregiver.
 He Cares for His family, the Church, and the people of the world He wants to heal.
 His love and compassion know no end.
 He’s experienced the pain and suffering of carrying our burdens on His back and caring for our needs.
 Therefore, I am blessed to work with outreach ministries to extend a helping hand to caregivers who need help with the burdens they carry physically, mentally, and spiritually.
 That’s the caregiver mission of Becoming a Family Caregiver.

 To provide specific instructions for patient care procedures potentially performed at home, including potential risks, troubleshooting, and tips.

-Caregivers may request to use Facetime or Duo to set up an observation session or discussion session and as a confidence or troubleshooting session.
+Caregivers may request to use Facetime or Duo to set up an observation or discussion session and a confidence or troubleshooting session.

 To provide suggestions related to setting up life as a caregiver, including tips on finding resources, guidance on problem-solving, help with common daily routines, answers to dealing with outside agencies, etc.